Since my wife is vacationing in Europe with family, the whole concept of ‘work/life’ balance has been occupying my thoughts of late.

 Everyone needs a PSI.
 The question is why and how good is yours?
 PSI will directly impact on your career, finances and your future.
-Believe me it works like magic, I have seen in my online GED classes people full of NSI (negative self image) and it was sad to see how they get demotivated and dropped out of prep course one by one.
+Believe me it works like magic, I have seen in my online classes people full of NSI (negative self image) and it was sad to see how they get demotivated and dropped out of prep course one by one.

 A major part of being successful is believing that you can be successful!.